 The Admissions Office, while evaluating your application for admission, will determine your eligibility for these scholarships.
 If you are selected, they will notify you of any awards.

-A. Employment opportunities for international students are limited and regulated by U.S. immigration regulations.
+A. Employment opportunities for international students are limited by U.S. immigration regulations.

 A. For a comprehensive list see the Student Organizations homepage.